 Anyway, it was becoming a problem.
 Well, a problem for someone (that “someone” being me) who prides herself on being healthy.
 So, I decided to do something drastic.
 I mean, really, really drastic.
 I’ll wait for you to sit down. *pausing for dramatic effect*

 I GAVE UP CANDY.
 Mhmm.
 That’s right.
 It was originally only going to be for 2 weeks BUT (and I hope you’re still sitting for the next part I’m about to say) it’s now been 37 days.
 THIRTY.
 SEVEN.
 DAYS.
 At this point, I’m feeling invincible.
 I now know I can do anything.

 So dramatic.
 I know.
 Seriously though, candy is my absolute weakness.
 It is the one thing I have never been able to say no to.
 Well, until these delicious, perfectly sweet, wonderfully buttery nuggets of heaven came out of my oven.

 Cookie talk: These have jumped to the top of my cookie list.
 The base of the cookie uses only five simple ingredients: butter, granulated sugar, powdered sugar, vanilla, and flour.
 The dough is quickly mixed together and bakes beautifully each and every time.
-However, chilling the dough is important for this recipe so do not skip this step!
 The jam is the star of this cookie.
 It adds a wonderful fruity component while also adding a little extra touch of sweetness!
 Lastly, the glaze: powdered sugar, butter, milk.
 Yep, that’s it.
 Easy peasy and oh so delicious!
 Make these, I promise you won’t regret it!

 Raspberry Vanilla Thumbprint Cookies